 The Group enters into barter transactions involving advertising services and follows ASC 605-20, Revenue Recognition: Services.
 Such barter transactions should be recorded at fair value only if such value of the advertising surrendered in the transaction is determinable within reasonable limits.
-The Group did not recognize revenue and expenses for advertising-for-advertising barter transactions since the fair value of the advertising services surrendered or received in the transaction is not determinable for the years ended December 31, 2013, 2014 and 2015.
-Except for advertising-for-advertising barter transactions, the Group recognized revenue from barter transactions involving exchanging advertising services for content, technical, marketing services and others amounted to nil, RMB1.0 million and RMB1.4 million (US\$0.2 million) for the years ended December 31, 2013, 2014 and 2015, respectively.
+The Group did not recognize revenue and expenses for advertising-for-advertising barter transactions since the fair value of the advertising services surrendered or received in the transaction is not determinable for the years ended December 31, 2014, 2015 and 2016.
+Except for advertising-for-advertising barter transactions, the Group recognized revenue from barter transactions involving exchanging advertising services for content, technical, application pre-installation services and others amounted to RMB1.0 million, RMB1.4 million and RMB2.8 million (US\$0.4 million) for the years ended December 31, 2014, 2015 and 2016, respectively.